timtebeek/break-your-testing-habits/site/docs/recipe-development.md

         spec.recipe(new AssertToAssertThatRecipes());
     }

-    @DocumentExample  // Shows this test in recipe documentation
+    @DocumentExample  // Shows this test in recipe documentation.
     @Test
     void assertNull() {
         rewriteRun(